- 1. Tea

 It can also play havoc with the amount of deep sleep and total sleep time.

 One study uncovered how it can make your circadian rhythm fall out of sync.

-As part of this research, five people just before bedtime were given either either a double-espresso caffeine dose, exposure to bright or dim light or a placebo.
+As part of this research, five people were given either a double-espresso caffeine dose, exposure to bright or dim light or a placebo just before bedtime.
 The caffeine delayed their internal clock by 40 minutes.

-The time of day you consume caffeine is important too.
-Even as long as six hours before bedtime can reduce total sleep time of one hour.
+The time of day you consume caffeine is important, too.
+Even as long as six hours before bedtime can reduce your total amount of time spent asleep by one hour.

-It’s worse for older adults as it takes their bodies much longer to process the drug.
+It’s worse for older adults, as the older you are, the longer it takes for your body to process the drug.